-Like all Disney resorts, Disney’s Animal Kingdom Lodge has a unique, yet Disney theme all throughout.
-Hidden Mickeys are in all the decor, yet is is very culturally focused on Africa.
+With small Disney touches such as Hidden Mickeys in the decor, guests immediately feel as if they are in the heart of Africa when arriving on the property.
 Hearing the drummers in the lobby, being greeted with a “JAMBO!”, and the African music in the background all contribute to the amazing theme of this resort.
 The rooms have dark wood, African map wall paper, and even animal sketches on the shower curtains.
-The thatched roofs of the guest wings, along with the wildlife preserve and animals roaming outside, all make for an amazing experience at this resort.
+The thatched roofs of the guest wings, along with the wildlife preserve and animals roaming outside, all make for an immersive experience at this resort.

 Bread service at Sanaa is a great way to end your day in the parks, and Jiko~the Cooking Place has the true ambience of the Lion King as you enjoy your authentic meal.
 Outside of these are the Mara, which is the quick service place, and the pool bar.
 I personally appreciate that Mara is located close to the pool, so you can easily access it and enjoy some pool time.

 I personally do not think you NEED a Savanna View Room, as there is no guarantee you’ll see animals from there anyway!
 You can see them from the HUGE observation windows that surround the resort, as well as from the pool area and the observation porches all around the resort.
 The animals definitely set this apart from the other Walt Disney World Resorts.
 No other place allows you to observe flamingos while walking to the pool!

 As with all Disney resorts, there are plenty of resort activities to keep guests busy while they enjoy a break from the parks.
 I have seen mask making near the pool, drummers in the lobby, and even a wood carver just inside the main entrance.
 Plus, you can enjoy a FREE culinary tour at JIKO during set times of the day.